LeonardoFacchin/Forbidden-Lands-System-FVTT/README.md

 Most dice checks a user will be required to roll during the game are automated to some extent.
 As a general rule, if an element on the actor sheet gets highlighted in orange when hovering, then that element can be interacted with according to the following guidelines:
 - Double clicking an attribute, skill, weapon or equipment name will roll the corresponding check, automatically retrieving all the required informations.
 For example, if double clicking a weapon's name will cause an attack check to be rolled by adding together the character's relevant current attribute value, skill and the current gear bonus of the weapon, including artifact dice modifiers.
-Injuries and Talents effects are **NOT** automatically included in the computation.
+Injuries <s>and Talents</s> effects are **NOT** automatically included in the computation.
 Character's and NPC's sheets have a modifier track that allows you to add a modifier to the roll (range: -6 to + 6) and up to 3 d8 artifact dice (to account for Talents, for example).
 All these rolls support Pushing (as many times as necessary) and rolling the Pride Die.
 This can be done by clicking on the relevant buttons on the message displayed in the chat log.
 Rolling the Pride Die will automatically prevent further Pushing.

 - Double clicking a spell name will pop up a dialog that will let the player enter relevant informations before casting the spell, like the number of Willpower points spent or if ingredients or a grimoire/scroll are being used.